ericfong/create-mutable-context/README.md

-wrap new React.createContext() to provide context with a set function for Consumer
+really minimal wrap on new React.createContext() to provide context with a set function for Consumer